-Our mission goes beyond helping families breastfeed to their goals, and keeping everyone safe in vehicles - our mission is also to make the world a healthier place.
+Our mission goes beyond helping families feed human milk to their babies and meeting and surpassing their goals, our mission is also to make the world a healthier place.

 Car seats are essential to children's safety in vehicles.
 During a child's lifetime you may go through 2-3 car seats, even more if they become crashed or damaged.

 What do we do with the waste?
 How do we cut down on the amount of car seats used and created?